IETF-OPS-DIR/Review-Template/review-checklist.md

 ##  Documentation

-   Is an operational considerations and/or manageability section part of the document?
+   1. Is an operational considerations and/or manageability section part of the document?

-   Does the proposed protocol have a significant operational impact on the Internet?
+   2. Does the proposed protocol have a significant operational impact on the Internet?

-   Is there proof of implementation and/or operational experience.
+   3. Is there proof of implementation and/or operational experience?